-- Observation of child's eye misalignment or movement disorder. (ie. crossing, walleye, wandering, drifting up or out, etc...)
+- Observation of child's eye misalignment or movement disorder (crossing, walleye, wandering, drifting up or out, etc...)

 - Adult misalignment or movement disorder (ie. crossing, turned out, etc...)

-Strabismus is the eye muscle coordination issue that develops from the extraocular muscle, or the brain disorder.
 It occurs when eyes do not align with one another while focusing on the same point.
-It may appear that each eye is looking in a different direction, which is why it can be called wandering eyes, or crossed eyes.
-One eye may look straight ahead while the other eye may be turned downward, inward, or outward.
+It may appear that each eye is looking in a different direction.
+One eye may look straight ahead while the other eye may be turned downward, inward or outward.
 Strabismus prevents patients from being able to have binocular vision resulting in poor depth perception or double vision.

-Amblyopia is also known as “lazy eye”.
 If a child has amblyopia it is important to try to correct it while they are still young.
-This condition occurs when one eye develops strong (good) vision, and the other does not.
-The eye that does not have good vision is the “lazy eye” or the amblyotic eye.
+This condition occurs when one eye develops strong (good) vision and the other does not (lazy eye).

 Normal vision development requires that both eyes are able to focus on an object and that the eyes remain straight.
 If vision is blurred, or something is interfering with vision, the brain will ignore this eye and only use the good eye that has clear sight.
 It is important to treat this condition as quickly as possible because the longer one eye is dominant, the harder this condition is to treat.